For BIOS of varied length, please contact me at the email address above.

 I was born in Pomona, California, just outside of Los Angeles.
 After studying English at Loyola Marymount University in Los Angeles, I taught high school in Southern California and then went on to receive an M.Div. at the University of Notre Dame.
 I taught in Notre Dame’s Freshmen Writing Program before moving to Washington, D.C. in 2000, where I founded the Writing Center at Carroll High School, taught at American University, and currently teach in the Department of English at Gonzaga College High School.
 (Photo Credit above: J. Bigwood)

 An early member of D.C.
 Poets Against the War, I co-edited Cut Loose The Body: An Anthology of Poems on Torture and Fernando Botero’s Abu Ghraib.
 My co-editor on this project was poet and writer Rose Marie Berger.

 I have read around the country including at the Library of Congress in Washington, D.C.
 Also at the Smithsonian National Museum of American History, the Folger Shakespeare Library, the Pratt Library in Baltimore, Maryland, Saint Mary’s College, Notre Dame, Indiana, the University of Delaware, D.G.
-Wills Bookstore in La Jolla, California, The Blackbird Poetry Festival at Howard Community College in Maryland, and Dog Star Books in Reading, Pennsylvania.
+Wills Bookstore in La Jolla, California, The Blackbird Poetry Festival at Howard Community College in Maryland, and Dog Star Books in Lancaster, Pennsylvania.
 I’ve participated in several Visiting Writers’ Series including those at the University of Portland in Oregon and in the VOICES Reading Series, founded by Lucille Clifton at St. Mary’s College of Maryland.